Maintaining Founder Control

 Your ability to make strategic decisions hinges on voting rights.
 To maintain voting control as founder, consider:

-2. Negotiate Balanced Board Composition
+2. Negotiate Board Composition

 3. Protect Equity Through Smart Vesting Agreements